DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 To link telemetry to your source code, Datadog collects metadata for every commit SHA from your Git repository with the [`datadog-ci git-metadata upload`][1] command.

-When you run `datadog-ci git-metadata upload` within a git repository, Datadog receives the repository URL, the commit SHA of the current branch, and a list of tracked file paths.
+When you run `datadog-ci git-metadata upload` within a Git repository, Datadog receives the repository URL, the commit SHA of the current branch, and a list of tracked file paths.

 ### Validation